OctopusDeploy/blog/blog/2022-02/zero-to-octopus-hero-part-2/index.md

 - Canary deployments
 - Multi-region deployments

-It’s been interesting learning the differences between them and when they're best used.
+It’s been interesting to learn the differences between each strategy and when they're best used.
 The concepts aren't new to me, just the terminology and benefits when we approach software deployment or system upgrades from a DevOps perspective.

-We have a [great blog](https://octopus.com/blog/common-deployment-patterns-and-how-to-set-them-up-in-octopus) covering these deployment patterns and how each can be used with Octopus Deploy.
+We have a [helpful blog post](https://octopus.com/blog/common-deployment-patterns-and-how-to-set-them-up-in-octopus) covering these deployment patterns and how each can be used with Octopus Deploy.

 ## Rolling deployments with Octopus